 When my mum told me about this movement and I discovered the incredibly rich archive, I felt an inability to look away.
 It captured imagery I’d been needing.
 When I watched the women of the movement speak about their homes, their need to smell the jasmine in that specific home, to be amongst the trees that have been there for generations, the places where their ancestors were buried, I began to unlock this connection.
 I can see it in my own grandmother's garden, the memories and connections it holds to her, a loss that would be too great for me.

+Without this archive, their words and thoughts, I would never have had the connection to my home I have now.
+This is why I find this film so necessary to share.
 Furthermore, the Women Walk Home movement is a story of people organizing, having had no past experience doing so, and coming to both symbolically and materially create direct action to show their occupier that they will not accept their fate being determined for them.
 This is why its uncovering is so crucial both locally and internationally: if we do not know what people did before us we can often feel like we’re starting from scratch, and that can feel like an insurmountable obstacle.